Game Theoretic Liquidity Provisioning in Concentrated Liquidity Market Makers: Model

 \paragraph*{Prices} In addition to the token amounts in the liquidity pool, another important state of an AMM is the \emph{pool price} $q$, a.k.a. marginal price.
 Pool price $q$ is defined as the value of a unit of token $X$ in the amount of $Y$ in an infinitesimal trade under the current liquidity allocation.
 Formally, $q = - \mathrm{d}y/\mathrm{d}x = -\phi'(x)$.
 Typically, a trade changes not only the token amounts $(x, y)$ in an AMM, but also the pool price.
 For example, in Fig. \ref{fig:amm-curve}, the pool price changes from $q$ to $q'$ after a trade.
 In contrast, the \emph{average price} of the trade is $\Delta x / \Delta y$, which is typically different than the pool price, and worse for the trader (this can be seen by Jensen's inequality, as the bonding curve is convex).
 The difference between the average price and the initial pool price $q$ is called \emph{price slippage}.
 Traders prefer lower slippage.

 In this work, we will assume $Y$ is a fiat-pegged token (e.g., USDC in Ethereum), which can be traded for government-issued currency at a fixed rate. \footnote{We extend our results to tokens with variable prices in App. \ref{amm:app:model-general}.} For simplicity, we let ``dollar'' represent any such government-issued currency.
 Hence, the dollar price of $Y$ is always $1$ and the dollar price of $X$ is exactly $q$.
-We also assume there exists a large external market with marginal price $q_{\mathtt{ext}}$.
-With active arbitrageurs, the AMM's pool price $q$ is always rapidly aligned with $q_{\mathtt{ext}}$ whenever $q \neq q_{\mathtt{ext}}$.
-We therefore consider the pool price sequences as a stationary ergodic process with a known distribution $\pi$ \cite{Fan2022}.
+We also assume there exists a large external market with marginal price $q_{\mathtt{ext}}$, which can be modeled by a stationary ergodic process with a known distribution $\pi$ \cite{Fan2022}.
+If at some time, the pool price $q = q_0$ deviates such that $q_0 \neq q_{\mathtt{ext}}$, an arbitrageur can profit from an AMM trade that shifts $q$ towards $q_{\mathtt{ext}}$.
+The arbitrageur's gain is maximized at $q = q_{\mathtt{ext}}$ \cite{amm101}\footnote{We assume the fee rate $\gamma$ is small enough to make this approximation.}.
+Hence, We assume the arbitrageur is fast enough to keep $q = q_{\mathtt{ext}}$ at all times.
+As a result, the pool price $q$ follows the same stationary ergodic process.

 \paragraph*{Liquidity} To support trades, a pool must be supplied with liquidity tokens, which are provided by liquidity providers (LPs).
 During a liquidity addition, an LP adds $\Delta x$ $X$ tokens and $\Delta y$ $Y$ tokens to the liquidity pool, which shifts pool reserves from $(x, y)$ to $(x+\Delta x, y + \Delta y)$. $\Delta x$ and $\Delta y$ cannot be determined arbitrarily; instead, they must be added proportionally.
 In other words, there exists ratios $r_{XY}, r_{YX} \ge 0$, such that $\Delta y = r_{YX} \Delta x$ or $\Delta x = r_{XY} \Delta y$.
 These ratios depend on the pool price $q$.
 Generally, the higher $q$ is, the more valuable $X$ tokens are, and the fewer $X$ tokens the LP provides with the same number of $Y$ tokens.
 As a result, the LP's share of liquidity tokens, which are initially $(\Delta x, \Delta y)$, will change as $q$ changes in trades.
 Therefore, when they remove liquidity, they retrieve different amounts of tokens from what they added to the pool, which depend on the pool price at removal.
 This makes it inconvenient to describe the LP's liquidity share with the tuple $(\Delta x, \Delta y)$.